Best Films of the 1950s List

 violence whatsoever.
 It's just the beautiful use of subtlety to create frightening scenes.

-including acting, screenplay, in/exterior sets, fashion, sound, score, and cinematography come together so well,
+the elements including acting, screenplay, in/exterior sets, fashion, sound, score, and cinematography come

-with William Holden and Alec Guinness at their finest.
-Against them is the massive bridge that overshadows everything
+thrilling WWII picture with William Holden and Alec Guinness at their finest.
+Against them is the massive bridge

 Honorable Mentions: